 One of the proudest moments of my life occurred when my two children graduated from college.
-Alex graduated from Cal Poly San Luis Obispo/Architecture and Hannah from University of Oregon/Linguistics.
+Alex graduated from Cal Poly San Luis Obispo/Architecture and Hannah from the University of Oregon/Linguistics.
 It was a bit nerve-racking to get from San Luis Obispo to Eugene to attend both ceremonies within 24 hours of each other.
 And, their first days of getting settled at college were filled with turmoil (at least for me).
 I hope by sharing some of my learnings, getting your child organized for college will be easy breezy.

 Your child has been accepted into college.
 Wow, what a milestone.
 Congratulations!
 Now comes the transition from home to a dorm room and independence for your college-bound son or daughter.
 While there can be an abundance of emotions around this big change for the entire family, the stress can be minimized by organization.
 Coordinating these tasks together with your “grown-up trainee” will teach them some useful life skills about organizing and being prepared.
 Taking care of all the details will help launch your college-bound youngster smoothly and create a foundation for them to thrive at school.

 If you have an opportunity to visit the college dorm, great.
 If that visit is not in the cards due to distance or for whatever reason, be resourceful: Check for photos online, talk with other students from the same school, or inquire directly with the college or university.
-The school may even provide their own list of dos and don’ts for dorm rooms.
+The school may even provide its own list of dos and don’ts for dorm rooms.
 Is there a mini-fridge in the room?
 What about a small coffee maker?
 Are hangers provided or do students need to bring their own?
 Is there a microwave or basic bedding available?
 What about a desk lamp and a flashlight?
 Most dormitory rooms are pretty bare-bones with basic single beds, desks, and closets.
 Do your homework and support your student in being prepared with everything they will need to be comfortable.
 Don’t forget that special blanket and a photo of the family for those possible lonely moments when they are missing home.

 Again, do your research to learn what textbooks your student will need for all the classes in the first term or semester.
 The books should be available at the college bookstore, but they do occasionally run out of stock.
 They may also be found on Amazon or other book suppliers, possibly even at a lesser price.
 Amazon rents textbooks and will buy back used books when no longer needed.
 Your child’s new school should have the relevant textbooks listed on their website, likely under the Registrar’s office section.